Manchester: bringing clean water to the world

 Common salts used in desalination technologies, however, could not be sieved.

-The membranes would become slightly swollen when immersed in water, meaning smaller salts would flow through the membrane along with the water.
+The membranes would become slightly swollen when they were immersed in water, which meant smaller salts could flow through the expanded membrane along with the water.

 Manchester solution: affordable desalination

 Manchester researchers in our NGI Membranes Lab developed a strategy to avoid the swelling of the graphene-oxide membrane in water.
 They enabled the pore size in the membrane to be precisely controlled – and common salts to be sieved out of salty water – making it safe to drink.

 “Manchester’s pioneering spirit has made the UK a world leader in the field of advanced materials.
 Our centres of excellence – from our current NGI to the forthcoming Graphene Engineering Innovation Centre and Henry Royce Institute – are attracting the world’s best physicists, chemists, biologists, material scientists and engineers, all working together to develop the life-changing materials of the future.”Rahul Nair / Professor of Materials Physics

 Creating scalable membranes with uniform pore size down to atomic scale is a huge step forward, opening new possibilities for improving the efficiency – and lowering the costs – of desalination technology across the globe.